A Safer Way

 • The password gets deleted from Alice’s phone.

-• The password remains on Bob’s phone for a day.
+• The password remains on Bob’s phone for a day, then gets deleted.

 Features